gatling/frontline-doc/content/reference/current/admin/api-tokens/index.md

 ---
 title: "API Tokens"
-description: "Learn how to administrate API token to authenticate your requests to the public API."
+description: "Learn how to administrate API tokens to authenticate your requests to the public API."
-lead: "API Token allow you to authenticate your requests to the public API."
+lead: "API Tokens allow you to authenticate your requests to the public API."
 date: 2021-03-10T08:47:16-05:00
 lastmod: 2021-03-10T08:47:16-05:00
 weight: 40030